Viki-coding/GAA_STORE/TESTING.md

 **BUG:** I wanted to create a 'Gift Message'function.
 So in the bag.html, I created a tickbox and a message box.
 If the box was ticked the user could write a gift message.
 But when the box was ticked, I couldn't write in the box.
 **RESOLVED BY:**  I checked my js code and it seemed ok.
 When I opened but my console and clicked on the tick box, nothing was happending so I figured the js and event listener were not being called.
 I removed the js code from the bottom of the bag.html and created a specific js file for bags app under the static folder as I thought the base.html and its scripts could be affecting it.
 Finally I changed {%block postloadjs %} to {% block extra_js %} and this  fixed it.

+**BUG:** Order Summary not displaying on checkout page.
+**RESOLVED BY:**  I learnt a lot with this bug.
+Firstly I had not imported my context-processors file correctly into my checkout views.
+Fixed that, but no resolution.
+Checked my views.py and context processors, checked my product models, checked my html.
+Everything looked ok.
+Put debugging statements in the checkout views, which displayed the correct output in the terminal, so that was working.
+Thenb put debugging statemtnts in the context_processors and that verified that my grand total was working, then I put debugging statements in my html, activated the server and went to checkout and right clicked to view page source - and all my products were listed there.
+After hours and hours of trying to fix this error, I put my cursor over the order summary as if to hgilight and realised it was white text on a white background!
+I may have cursed a little.
+Added some css to my base.css file and finally all was fixed.

 UNRESOLVED BUG
 **BUG:** Bag contents table not responsive on Firefox but perfect in Chrome.